 Weighting

-For students, initial analyses suggested males and undergraduates were underrepresented in the survey responses compared to the overall UoB student population.
-We applied weights during analyses on students, with weights based on publicly available UoB data on student demographics, to make the dataset more representative of the university’s student population – supplementary table 1.
+For students, limited multivariable data were available to us for weighting.
+Data were available by faculty on under/postgraduate status, ethnicity, gender, and age, or under/postgraduate status against gender.
+Initial analyses suggested males and undergraduates were underrepresented in the survey responses compared to the overall UoB student population.
+We applied weights during analyses on students, with weights based on publicly available UoB data on student demographics, to make the dataset more representative of the university’s student population (Supplementary table 1).

 We had separate data available for staff ages and staff gender breakdown so had to choose one.
 Initial investigations revealed the age breakdown in CONQUEST was more similar to that in the university than the gender breakdown (23.8% male in the survey; 45.0% male in the university data) so weighting by gender was used.